Bagdad Theater & Pub

 At the time of the Bagdad’s opening, Americans’ fixation with movies and Hollywood was already well established.
 Demonstrating the local craving for celluloid heroes, a cider mill and church were sacrificed in order for the ornate Bagdad to be built on the site.
 A surge of excitement was generated worldwide in the months following the Bagdad’s opening by the premiere of the first “talkies.”
 Prior to 1927, theatergoers had enjoyed only silent films, accompanied by an organist or, in the more posh movie palaces like the Bagdad, a live orchestras.
 And, of course, vaudeville acts were very popular.

 So during the Bagdad’s first years, silent movies and vaudeville reigned supreme.
 In fact, vaudeville remained a key part of the theater programming through the 1940s.
 Sammy Davis, Jr., performing with the Will Mastin Trio, was one of the many acts to grace its expansive stage.

-More recently, the Bagdad has been the scene of some notable movie premiere galas, including Star Trek III, 1776 and A Star is Born.
-In 1975, actors Jack Nicholson and Louise Fletcher, and producer Michael Douglas appeared at the Bagdad for the Oregon premiere of One Flew Over the Cuckoo’s Nest.
-Sixteen years later, just after McMenamins' renovation of the movie palace, My Own Private Idaho was screened here.
+The Bagdad has also been the scene of some notable movie premiere galas, including Star Trek III, 1776 and A Star is Born.
+In 1975, actors Jack Nicholson and Louise Fletcher along with producer Michael Douglas appeared at the Bagdad for the Oregon premiere of One Flew Over the Cuckoo’s Nest.
+About fifteen years later, soon after McMenamins took stewardship, the premiere of My Own Private Idaho was screened here.
 These historic events and many others were depicted by McMenamins artists in a huge, colorful mural that hangs today at our Back Stage Bar, just around the corner.